Blooming Tall Phlox

 “They all were fearless yet easy-going band mates,” Eckemoff enthuses, “with a lot of creative energy and eager attitude.
 There was nothing they would not dare do, and at the same time they were very respectful of my written music and sensitive to my directions and lead.”

 Blooming Tall Phlox is both a consistent fit within Eckemoff’s overall discography and a move into areas previously unexplored for a pianist who, rather than constantly thinking about where she is now, is always (and, at this moment, already) thinking ahead.
 She already has her next album in the can and, if the exceptional Blooming Tall Phlox is any indication, it will no doubt continue the upward trajectory that this daring pianist/composer has been on since she first appeared in the jazz world just six short years ago, garnering increased attention from publications ranging from Downbeat to Jazztimes and to Jazzwise and Jazzthing.

-Written by John Kelman.
+Press Release by John Kelman.